oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

 Instead of having to always specify the taps to use, it could be useful to change the value of our taps signal by the time the device is running.
 In order to do it, we can define a memory space in our Module that will be filled by all the taps we may use.

-Such taps values were found by using the algorithms [here](../PRN/msequence.py).
+Such taps values were found by using the algorithms of the [prn.py](../prn.py) file.

 Then, we add a "taps" parameter to the PrnGenerator which default value is 0 (as explained in the [previous section](./1_PRN.md), 0 can not be used as taps for our PRN Generation) to know if users want to define the taps themself or if they want to dynamically choose the taps.
 This will result  in the following construction of the class.